iamcktyagi/BackTestingAssessment/README.md

 ## **The data set**

-You are provided with a excel that contains 1-mintue candle data for tickers in Nifty 50 from 28<sup>th</sup> July 2023 to 11<sup>th</sup> August up till 12:44 PM.
+You are provided with an Excel that contains 1-mintue candle data for tickers in Nifty 50 from 28<sup>th</sup> July 2023 to 11<sup>th</sup> August up till 12:44 PM.
 Each row is indexed by ticker and time stamp – CreatedOn.
 This is the starting time of the bar.
 For example, row corresponding to RELIANCE and 28/07/23 9:15 is data for the first minute bar (9:15 – 9:16).